digital-asset/dazl-client/docs/testing.rst

 Testing
 #######

-Code that you write against `dazl` will typically need a Sandbox to be running.
-You can use a setup similar to what ``dazl`` does for its own tests.
+Code that you write against the Daml Python bindings will typically need a Sandbox to be running.
+You can use a setup similar to what the Daml Python bingings do for their own tests.

-``dazl`` starts a single Sandbox process for all of its tests, because starting and stopping Sandbox instances repeatedly can greatly slow down the test suite.
+The Daml Python bindings start a single Sandbox process for all of their tests, because starting and stopping Sandbox instances repeatedly can greatly slow down the test suite.
 To achieve good isolation between tests, use freshly-allocated ``Party`` in instances instead.
 Because of DAML's privacy model, islands of ``Party`` s that are mutually unaware of each other are guaranteed to never see unintended